dborth/vbagx/trunk/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[2.0.0]
+* New GX-based menu, with a completely redesigned layout.
+Has Wiimote IR support, sounds, graphics, animation effects, and more
+* Thanks to the3seashells for designing some top-notch artwork, to Peter de Man for composing the music, and a special thanks to shagkur for fixing libogc bugs that would have otherwise prevented the release
+* Onscreen keyboard for changing save/load folders and network settings
+* Menu configuration options (configurable exit button, wiimote orientation, volumes)
+* New save manager, allowing multiple saves and save browsing.
+Shows screenshots for Snapshot saves, and save dates/times
+* Added video shifting option
+* Added video mode selection (recommended to leave on Automatic)

 [1.0.9 - April 7, 2009]
 * Gamecube controller should no longer rumble constantly